 Connie is proud to provide bankruptcy representation to clients of limited means through the Maryland Volunteer Lawyers Service (MVLS).
 Through her efforts, her firm has twice received the Law Firm of the Year Award by MVLS.
 In 2018, as a result of her exemplary service, she was awarded the Distinguished Pro Bono Volunteer Award by the Maryland State Bar Association.
 This award is presented to an individual who has distinguished him/herself as an exemplar of pro bono service, going above and beyond the average pro bono commitment over a period of time or through extended service in a complex matter or case.
 Connie is most proud of these awards, as she believes strongly that is it her responsibility as an attorney to give back to the community in which she lives.

 In the Spring 2023 semester, Connie will be teaching a clinical course at the University of Maryland Francis King Carey School of Law entitled, "Consumer Bankruptcy: Legal Theory and Practice."
-As an adjunct professor, Connie will supervise student attorneys as they get hands-on experience representing pro bono clients in Chapters 7 and 13 bankruptcy cases.
+As an adjunct professor, Connie will supervise student attorneys as they get hands-on experience representing pro bono clients in Chapter 7 bankruptcy cases.

 Connie is a member of the Maryland State Bar Association, American Bar Association, Baltimore County Bar Association, and Talbot County Bar Association.
 She is also a member of the Bankruptcy Bar Association of Maryland, National Association of Consumer Bankruptcy Attorneys and the International Women’s Insolvency and Restructuring Confederation.